netidx/netidx-book/src/complete_system.md

 For the basic day to day use case, that's all we need on the server side.
-The entire daemon uses 6.5 MB or ram, and almost no cpu, it could certianly run on a smaller device, though we depend on tokio, which means we at least need a real OS under us (for now).
+The entire daemon uses 6.5 MB or ram, and almost no cpu, it could certainly run on a smaller device, though we depend on tokio, which means we at least need a real OS under us (for now).

 The kerberos configuration for this service is also quite simple,